CreatCodeBuild/Python-Notes/Multiprocess Data Handling on IO intensive task/README.md

-This note demonstrates how to use multiple processes on data parallelism tasks.
+This note demonstrates how to use __multiple processes on data parallelism tasks__.

 The experiment is only suitable for GB level data.
 In my case, I used 12 GB of data.